Sao Paulo: a city many investors choose for doing business in Brazil

 5. Great infrastructure for doing business

-Unlike some of its neighbours, Brazil has excellent infrastructural and transportation facilities.
+Unlike some of its neighbors, there are excellent infrastructural and transportation facilities.
 Brazil has large and developed roads – and one of the largest highway systems in the world – and has various different railway systems for land transportation.

 Market opportunities for doing business in Brazil